GenderMagProject/dc/README.md

 * ls - Learning Style

 ### Rubric for adding a new design
-- Title: put solution first followed by verbage used in the facet description (e.g., helps with confidence, navigating, etc.)
+- Folder name / Title: follow the format of the other titles.
-- Short title: follow the format of the other short titles.
+- Long title: put solution first followed by verbage used in the facet description (e.g., helps with confidence, navigating, etc.)
 - Problem Column:
   * Problem statement about which items specifically in the UI are problematic (**past tense**)
   * A single facet is chosen as the “prominent” facet and used to describe why a user would run into issues (**present tense**)